GunnerLab/mcce4_tutorial/docs/tests/ex3.md

 This behavior is reflected in:
 - __A finite Eₘ value in__ `pK.out`
 - __A smooth transition in electron occupancy in__ `sum_crg.out`.
-- The slope parameter (n ≈ 1) indicates a single-electron transfer.

 ```sum_crg.out```